 Results from the manual bicycle counts found a statistically significant decrease in people riding on the wrong side of the street at three locations and an increase at two locations (out of 15 locations) between 2008 and 2011.
-Educating residents and visitors as to the proper side of the road on which to ride is a potential area of improvement.
+Educating bicyclists as to the proper side of the road on which to ride is a potential area of improvement.